EN / TH

 Beverage

-In accordance with International Catering Waste requirements, all fresh meals taken aboard flights, whether consumed or not, may not be cycled back into service.
-Exceptions are only made for dried food items.
-Catering waste generated by the airline returned along with refuse to warehouses is sorted into different types, such as food scraps, plastic and aluminium, and forwarded to the waste disposal unit of the RAMP Department.
+In accordance with International Catering Waste requirements, all fresh meals taken aboard flights, whether consumed or not, may not be cycled back into service with the exception of dried food items.
+Catering waste generated by the airline returned along with refuse to warehouses is sorted into different types, such as plastic, aluminium, paper, and other.
+The RAMP Department forwards the waste to JDP Technology, a company that further sorts and separates the refuse so it may be properly processed.
 The majority of recyclable waste is recycled back into plastics and aluminium while the remainder is converted into animal feed or industrial fuel.

 Results and Targets

-Management of Non-Hazardous Waste for Zero Waste to Landfill at Don Mueang Airport within 2023.
-Thai AirAsia set a target recycle rate of 100% of its total non-hazardous waste in 2023.
-We achieved the target with a 100% recycle rate for non-hazardous waste.
+The Company set a target recycle rate of 100% for its total non-hazardous waste in 2024.
+We achieved the target with a 100% recycle rate for non-hazardous waste at Don Mueang Airport.

 We achieved the target with a